imanfirdaus27/imanfirdaus27/README.md

 ## Hi there 👋

+- 😄 I'm Iman Firdaus
+- ⚡ Interested in Data Sciences, Data Analytics and Machine Learning
+- 🌱 I’m currently transitioning from aerospace engineering to data analytics and data science
+- 👯 Graduated in Aerospace Engineering from IIUM

 <!--
 **imanfirdaus27/imanfirdaus27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.